-A member of the IoD since 2003, Chris Walton was appointed a non-executive director of the Board in 2013 and Audit and Risk Chairman in December 2015.
-Chris has previously been the Finance Director and CFO for EasyJet, and now holds a number of non-executive directorships.
+A member of the IoD since 2003, Chris Walton was appointed a non-executive director of the Board in 2013 and Audit and Risk Chairman in 2015.
+He has previously been the Finance Director and CFO for easyJet Plc, and now holds a number of non-executive directorships.

 Suzy was appointed on the Board of the IoD in December 2013.
 She is the Chairman of the Accreditation and Standards Committee of the IoD.